explodinglabs/explodinglabs.github.io/_posts/python/2021-01-25-dont-use-staticmethod.markdown

 In Python, don't use the `@staticmethod` decorator.

-A static method is just a function, it doesn't need to be inside a class.
-So move it out, write a plain function instead.
+A static method is just a function.
+It doesn't need to be inside a class.

+So move it out of the class, write a plain function instead.